Did you know

 Green-winged teal form pairs on their wintering grounds, during spring migration or on breeding grounds.
 They pair late relative to other dabblers.
 Females select nest sites in dense vegetation, and lay an average clutch of 10-12 eggs at a rate of 1 egg/day.
 Females incubate eggs for 20-23 days after the last egg is laid.
 Males abandon females to undergo a feather molt shortly after incubation begins.

-They breed throughout Canada, Alaska, northern U.S., Great Plains and the Great Lakes area.
+They breed throughout Canada, Alaska, northern United States, Great Plains and the Great Lakes area.

-Green-winged teal winter along the Pacific coast from Alaska south, in most of the U.S., Mexico and the Caribbean.
+Green-winged teal winter along the Pacific coast from Alaska south, in most of the United States, Mexico, and the Caribbean.

 - Unlike most other dabblers, green-winged teal prefer the boreal forest and parklands to the prairie pothole region.